shizunge/gantry/docs/faq.md

 ### How to filters multiple services by name?

-You can set multiple filters.
-However filters are **ANDED**.
-So multiple filters on different names will not work.
+It will not work by setting multiple filters with different names, because filters are logical **ANDED**.

 To filter multiple services, you can set a label on each service then let *Gantry* filter on that label.
 Or you can run multiple *Gantry* instances.